MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_Integration_between_Azure_DevOps_and_Teams.md

 - Microsoft Teams.
 This will be installed as part of prerequisites for this lab.

-- Set up an Office 365 subscription.
-Create a free trial subscription from [Microsoft Teams sign up page](https://teams.microsoft.com/start).
+- Set up a Microsoft 365 subscription.
+Create a free trial subscription from [Microsoft Teams sign-up page](https://teams.microsoft.com/start).

-> **Note**: Your Office 365 subscription and the Azure DevOps organization must share the same Azure Active Directory (Azure AD) tenant.
+> **Note**: Your Microsoft 365 subscription and the Azure DevOps organization must share the same Azure Active Directory (Azure AD) tenant.

 ## Lab overview

-**[Microsoft Teams](https://teams.microsoft.com/start)** is a hub for teamwork in Office 365.
+**[Microsoft Teams](https://teams.microsoft.com/start)** is a hub for teamwork in Microsoft 365.
 It allows you to manage and use all your team's chats, meetings, files, and apps together in one place.
-It provides software development teams with a hub for teams, conversations, content and tools from across Office 365 and Azure DevOps.
+It provides software development teams with a hub for teams, conversations, content, and tools from across Microsoft 365 and Azure DevOps.

-In this lab, you will implement integration scenarios between Azure DevOps services and Microsoft Teams.
+In this lab, you'll implement integration scenarios between Azure DevOps and Microsoft Teams.

 > **Note**: **Azure DevOps Services** integration with Microsoft Teams provides a comprehensive chat and collaborative experience across the development cycle.
-Teams can easily stay informed of important activities in your Azure DevOps team projects with notifications and alerts on work items, pull requests, code commits, as well as build and release events.
+Teams can easily stay informed of important activities in your Azure DevOps team projects with notifications and alerts on work items, pull requests, code commits, and build and release events.

 ## Objectives

 After you complete this lab, you will be able to:

-- Integrate Microsoft Teams with Azure DevOps
+- Integrate Microsoft Teams with Azure DevOps.
-- Integrate Azure DevOps Kanban boards and Dashboards in Teams
+- Integrate Azure DevOps Kanban boards and Dashboards in Teams.
-- Integrate Azure Pipelines with Microsoft Teams
+- Integrate Azure Pipelines with Microsoft Teams.
-- Install the Azure Pipelines app in Microsoft Teams
+- Install the Azure Pipelines app in Microsoft Teams.
-- Subscribe for Azure Pipelines notifications
+- Subscribe for Azure Pipelines notifications.

 ## Estimated timing: 60 minutes